 Delete

-Deletes this annotation from your project (not allowed for Probe Set)
+Deletes this annotation from your project (not allowed for Probe Set).

 Genome Panel

 The genome panel shows an overview of all chromosomes from the reference genome.
 Once you have performed RNA editing filters, it will show a whole genome view of the editing sites.
 We showed the chromosomes in human only (chromosome 1 to 22, X, Y).